D-Type national visa

 Please note that:

-1. Applicants must correctly input all of their personal details on the application form during the registration procedure.
+- Correctly input all of your personal details on the application form during the registration procedure.

-2. Applicants must input the correct details of their valid passport.
+- Correctly input all the correct details of your valid passport.

 IMPORTANT NOTICE!
-The earliest you can apply is 6 months before you intend to travel.
+The earliest you can apply is 6 months before your intended travel.
 You should apply no later than 15 days in advance.

 1. A visa application form filled via the e-konsulat system, printed and signed.